awelm/blog/content/posts/simplifying-the-gnu-c-sine-function.md

 ---
-title: "Unpacking the GNU C Sine Function"
+title: "Simplifying the GNU C Sine Function"
 date: 2021-12-18T11:09:07-08:00
 draft: false
 math: true
 ---

 Have you ever wondered how computers calculate trigonometric functions like `sin` and `cos`?
-Back in the day people used lookup tables, but this approach doesn't scale when handling floating point inputs with higher precision.
-You might recall from calculus that `sin` and other differentiable functions can be expressed as an infinite sum known as the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series).
+Back in the day people used precomputed lookup tables, but this approach doesn't scale when handling floating point inputs with higher precision.
+You might recall from calculus that any differentiable function can be expressed as an infinite polynomial sum known as the [Taylor Series](https://en.wikipedia.org/wiki/Taylor_series).
 I always assumed that trigonometric function implementations used Taylor Series under the hood because CPUs are only capable of basic arithmetic.

-So I decided to dive into the [glibc](https://www.gnu.org/software/libc/) source code to verify my theory and understanding.
+I recently decided to dive into the [glibc](https://www.gnu.org/software/libc/) (GNU C Library) source code to verify whether the `sin` function was actually implemented using the Taylor Series.
 While reading the source code for the Taylor Series calculation, I noticed some small improvements I could make.
-This post discusses the [changes](https://patchwork.sourceware.org/project/glibc/patch/20211212183503.9332-1-akilawelihinda@ucla.edu/) I merged into glibc and the background knowledge required to understand them.
+This article discusses the [changes](https://patchwork.sourceware.org/project/glibc/patch/20211212183503.9332-1-akilawelihinda@ucla.edu/) I merged into glibc and the background knowledge required to understand them.

-### Taylor Series Overview
+### Taylor Series Review
+A Taylor Series lets you approximate any differentiable function as a polynomial.
+This polynomial approximation becomes increasingly accurate as you include more terms in it.
+Every Taylor Series also has a center point and the approximation becomes less accurate for values further from the center.
+All the Taylor approximations in the figure below are centered around 0.

+{{< figure src="/taylor_series.png" alt="Example Groups in Quick Splits." width="70%">}}

-Here is the Taylor Series expansion for the function `f(x)` around the point `b`, which can be [proved](https://math.stackexchange.com/questions/706282/how-are-the-taylor-series-derived) via integration-by-parts.
+Below is the Taylor Series expansion for a general function `f(x)` around the center point `b`, which can be [proved](https://math.stackexchange.com/questions/706282/how-are-the-taylor-series-derived) via integration-by-parts.

 *Figure 1:*
 $$
 f(x) = f(b) + f'(b)\frac{(x-b)^1}{1!} + f''(b)\frac{(x-b)^2}{2!} + f'''(b)\frac{(x-b)^3}{3!}+\dotsb \newline = \sum_{k=0}^\infty f^{\left(k\right)}(b)\frac{(x-b)^k}{k!}
 $$

-It's important to note that the expansion's accuracy degrades as `x` diverges from the center point `b`.
-By using this equation, we get the following expansion for the `sin` function centered around 0.
+We can use Figure 1 to get the following expansion for the `sin` function centered around 0.

 *Figure 2:*
 $$